cozuya/secret-hitler/README.md

 Current production/stable is found at [Secret Hitler IO](https://secrethitler.io).

-## Special note

-Due to some bad actors, public code for this project is not currently up to date on github and is being privately source controlled elsewhere.
-Please contact the maintainer for more details if you are considering contributing.

 ![Screenshot](https://i.imgur.com/y7ka1lG.png)

 Considering contributing to this project?
 Please read our brief guidelines found at